 - Psychotherapists, counselors, or other providers authorized to enter information into your mental health chart.

 - Social Workers, Benefits Coordinators, and Medical Case Managers or other providers who are authorized to enter information into your case management or social services chart.

 - The counseling and testing staff that provide HIV counseling and testing.

 - All data management and billing staff.

-- Volunteers we allow to help you while you are in the Lax Treatment Center, John Bell Health Center, Y-HEP Health Center, Pediatric and Adolescent Health Center, Clinica Bienstar, Broad Street Ministry Health Center, or a client of counseling, testing and navigation, community HIV and/or Hepatitis C testing, Case Management, the Diana Baldwin Clinic, Tree IOP and Dental Services.
+- Volunteers we allow to help you while you are in the Lax Treatment Center, John Bell Health Center, Y-HEP Health Center, Pediatric and Adolescent Health Center, Clinica Bienestar, Broad Street Ministry Health Center, or a client of counseling, testing and navigation, community HIV and/or Hepatitis C testing, Case Management, the Diana Baldwin Clinic, Tree IOP and Dental Services.

 If the patient is a minor, consent will be obtained from their parent or legal guardian.

 OUR PLEDGE REGARDING MEDICAL/DENTAL INFORMATION